 There is potentially a need for this drug.
 After all, although CPAP is considered the gold standard frontline treatment for sleep apnea, as much as 65% of people using it still feel sleepy during the day.
 Based on the trials, it seems that solriamfetol could help these people.
 And with relatively minor side effects–like headaches, nausea, mild anxiety–in only 10% of people taking the drug, it seems the tradeoffs are pretty good.

 But we have to ask what we’re really treating here.
 After all, daytime sleepiness is just one symptom of a multifaceted health condition that affects the brain, heart, metabolism, and more.
 People who are nominally compliant with their CPAP are only getting treatment for 4 hours a night on 70% of nights.
 That may not be enough to actually treat sleep apnea.
 And compliance rates are low in some populations that need treatment.
 Getting rid of one of the most important symptoms of the disease may do little to help a person.

 Instead, it’s important to use the hint of ongoing daytime sleepiness to help people find better alternatives like oral appliance therapy so they get their condition treated so they can live long, healthy lives.

-If you are looking for effective sleep apnea treatment in NJ, please call 201-546-8512 today for an appointment with sleep dentist Dr. Marlen Martirossian at the River Edge Dental Center for TMJ, Sleep, & Reconstructive Dentistry.
+If you are looking for effective sleep apnea treatment, please call 201-343-4044 today for an appointment with sleep dentist Dr. Marlen Martirossian at River Edge Dental, New Jersey’s center for TMJ, sleep apnea, & reconstructive dentistry.